sreedevi-langoju/12weekawsworkshopchallenge/week12/Labs/web_app_aws_xray_observability.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/331444f0-a3fa-43ca-aea7-c4f1741478be">

 ## Task 4: Test the Application

 Go to EC2 Console by searching EC2 in the Services, and click on the Instances from the left side.

-Select the whizlabs-xray-stack instance and Copy the Elastic IP Address  ( it will be the application Public IPv4 that you will use to access the application).
+Select the mystack instance and Copy the Elastic IP Address  ( it will be the application Public IPv4 that you will use to access the application).

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/4d5fa846-28f1-4103-8a26-9ab3864eba45">